 Katachi Aamti

 Many of you have asked for the recipe for the brown curry, photographed above.
-It is called Katachi aamti or saar and is made with the reserved water from draining the cooked chana daal.
-With a few additional ingredients and spices, Katachi amti can be cooked in no time.
-Spicy Katachi aamti compliments the sweet Puran Poli and tastes delicious with steamed rice.
+It is called Katachi Aamti or saar and is made with the reserved water from draining the cooked chana daal.
+With a few additional ingredients and spices, Katachi Amti can be cooked in no time.
+Spicy Katachi Aamti compliments the sweet Puran Poli and tastes delicious with steamed rice.
 Here is my recipe for Katachi Aamti or Saar:

 Ingredients